briannemcgrath/pands-weekly-tasks/README.md

 #Weekly Task 4:
 02/03/2024
 Simple loop created using information from lecture slides and labs.
 Have previously worked with loops from a previous diploma so used past knowledge to help with this task.

+Weekly Task 5:
+02/03/2024
+Used this website https://www.w3schools.com/python/python_datetime.asp to learn about the module datetime.
+Using datetime.now() to retrieve today's date and determine whether or not it is a weekday or weekend.